yehia67/documentation/iot/0.1/sbc/how-to-guides/install-go-on-sbc.md

-# Install Go on a single-board computer
+# Install Go on a Linux device

 **To create or run applications that use the Go programming language, you need to install it.**

-## Prerequisites
+## Hardware

-To complete this guide, you must have the following

-- A single-board computer that uses an ARM system architecture (32-bit or 64-bit)
+To complete this guide, you must have a Linux device that uses an ARM system architecture (32 bit or 64 bit).

-- Linux-based operating system
+---

 1. Check your system architecture